About

 Lynn Setterington

-I am an internationally recognised textile artist.
-My work explores contemporary issues and how stitch can be used to commemorate people and communities.
+My work explores contemporary issues and the everyday and uses stitch to commemorate people and communities.

-Born in Yorkshire, I trained at Goldsmith’s College.
-My PhD is from UCA Farnham.
-I am a Senior Lecturer at Manchester Metropolitan University.
+Born in Yorkshire, I trained at Goldsmith’s College, London and my PhD is from UCA Farnham.
+I am a freelance artist and creative consultant and a Senior Lecturer at Manchester Metropolitan University.

 Approach